MicrosoftDocs/customer-insights/ci-docs/consent-management/predictions-consent-data.md

 ---
-title: "Configure the usage of customer data and consent preferences"
+title: "Consent data in out-of-box predictions"
-description: "Create consent rules and configure the default consent rules." ms.date: 10/30/2021 ms.service: customer-insights ms.topic: how-to
+description: "Learn how to create prediction models that use consent data." ms.date: 10/30/2021 ms.service: customer-insights ms.topic: how-to